In-Context Reinforcement Learning via Communicative World Models: Methodology

 \section{Methodology}

-The challenge of enabling intelligent agents to generalize and rapidly adapt to new situations is a central pursuit in reinforcement learning.
-Standard end-to-end paradigms, where a single reward signal shapes a monolithic network, can be remarkably effective~\cite{mnihHumanlevelControlDeep2015} but often yield representations that are overly specialized to the training task, hindering generalization.
-This has motivated research into decoupled approaches where general-purpose representations are learned via self-supervised objectives~\cite{pmlr-v139-stooke21a, schwarzer2021pretraining}.
-While these methods can produce robust features, they may not be optimally tailored for the specific downstream control task.
+The ability to learn representations that generalize well and adapt quickly to new scenarios remains one of the main goals in reinforcement learning.
+End-to-end solutions in which the loss backpropagated through a single reward signal trains a single monolithic network can produce impressive results~\cite{mnihHumanlevelControlDeep2015}.
+However, they often produce solutions that are heavily overfitted to the training task and struggle to generalize.
+Several methods have addressed this problem by decoupling the learning process: allowing agents to learn general-purpose, reusable representations based on self-supervised objectives~\cite{pmlr-v139-stooke21a,schwarzer2021pretraining}.
+These can learn strong features but may not always align those features with the downstream control task.

-\paragraph{Overview} We propose CORAL (Communicative Representation for Adaptive RL), a framework that navigates a principled middle ground.
-CORAL conceptualizes the learning problem through a functional separation of representation and control.
-A dedicated Information Agent (IA) learns a dynamics model, while a separate Control Agent (CA) is tasked with maximizing rewards.
-This structure allows the IA's learned protocol to serve as a powerful contextual prior for the CA, enabling rapid in-context adaptation.
+\paragraph{Overview.} We introduce CORAL (Communicative Representation for Adaptive RL), a framework that presents a principled middle ground.
+CORAL frames the problem as one of functional decomposition between representation and control.
+An Information Agent (IA) learns a dynamics model, while separately, a Control Agent (CA) maximizes reward.
+The learned protocol by IA can then be flexibly used as a strong contextual prior by CA to enable fast in-context adaptation.

-CORAL's design is centered on the asymmetric learning objectives of the two agents.
-The CA is a standard RL agent driven by extrinsic task reward, whereas the IA's learning objective is deliberately decoupled from this reward signal.
-The IA is responsible for building a predictive model of the environment's dynamics and distilling this understanding into a communicative representation.
-For this decoupling to be effective, the IA's communication must be explicitly shaped to benefit the CA's control policy.
+CORAL builds on the asymmetric learning goals of the agents.
+The CA is a standard RL agent that is motivated by extrinsic task reward.
+In contrast, the IA is not trained on any direct return-maximization objective, and no policy gradient flows from the CA into the IA.
+Rather, the IA must learn a predictive model of the world's dynamics and compress this into a communicative representation.
+To ensure this separated representation remains relevant, the information transmitted by the IA is aligned with the CA's control policy through an influence-theoretic objective.